rshsm/Impact-of-Lifestyle-on-PCas-from-Knowledge-Graph-to-Chatbot/Readme.md

 **Conclusions:** The lifestyle-associated KB is transformed into a professional KG and conveniently visualized.
 We have initially constructed a chatbot based on PCalfst_KG to help researchers or physicians learn more about PCa interactively.

-# Gallery

-For more examples, visit our  [project page](http://rpg.ifi.uzh.ch/timelens).

 # Set-up